Chemical and Petroleum Engineering

 The Department of Chemical and Petroleum Engineering offers the Bachelor of Science degree in chemical engineering and petroleum engineering.

-The B.S. program in chemical engineering offers a General Program, a Biomedical concentration, a Petroleum concentration, a Premedical concentration, and an Environmental concentration, as well as a Co-Op program.
+The B.S. program in chemical engineering offers a General Program, a Biomedical concentration, a Petroleum concentration, a Premedical concentration, a Materials Science concentration, and an Environmental concentration, as well as a Co-Op program.

 C&PE graduate programs provide an in-depth academic understanding of chemical engineering and petroleum engineering for students who plan careers in academia, research, or development.
 The department offers the M.S. degree in chemical engineering and petroleum engineering and the Ph.D. degree in chemical and petroleum engineering.
 See the Graduate Studies section of the online catalog for requirements for admission and degrees.